Ten Senses Africa

 About Ten Senses Africa

-Ten Senses Africa Ltd (TSA) was founded in 2006 with the aim of ensuring that macadamia smallholders in Kenya receive a fair price for their goods and that the middleman is eliminated.
-Today, Ten Senses works with around 5,000 smallholders (including 3,000 organic farmers) in the Taita Hills and Meru regions around Mt.
-Kenya.
+Ten Senses Africa Ltd (TSA) was founded in 2006 with the aim of ensuring that smallholder macadamia farmers in Kenya receive a fair price for their produce and that the middleman is eliminated.
+Today, Ten Senses Africa works with around 5,000 smallholder farmers (3,000 of them organic) in the Taita Hills and Meru regions around Mount Kenya.

-In its own “buying offices” in the fields and by using traceability software, TSA buys the macadamia nuts directly from the farmers, pays them directly and can ensure the traceability of the goods.
-This eliminates the middleman and leaves more money for the small farmers.
+TSA buys the macadamia nuts from the farmers in its own buying offices in the fields using traceability software, pays them directly via the software and can ensure the traceability of the goods.
+This eliminates the middleman and leaves more money for the smallholder farmers.
 The macadamia nuts are purchased at a price that allows the smallholders to improve their standard of living and expand their farms.

 The farmers behind the macadamias